Fatal accidents and destroyed homes: a powerful snow storm and tornado covered the USA

 Authorities said that in Pennsylvania, where it snowed heavily for several hours, two people died and several others were injured in an accident involving what is believed to be 30 to 60 vehicles on Interstate 80 in Clinton County.

-“I pray for the victims and their families,” Pennsylvania Gov. Tom Wolfe wrote on Twitter.
-"Please stay home if you can and take care of yourself."
+“My prayers are with the victims and their families,” Pennsylvania Gov. Tom Wolf tweeted.
+“Please stay home if you can and take care of yourself.”

 #CollierTownship #Pennis